oscfr657/Protected657/README.md

 #### Postman ####

     It's required to set the username, password and host variables for Postman to function.
-    The door_logo43.png file used in the POST tests can be found in the tests folder.

 ### Build a new release ###